Germany-Assist/Germany-Assist/readme.md

 2. Seeds the data.
 3. Apply the constraints.

-However, this script will delete everything before in the database so it's locked to "test" or "dev" environments
+However, this script will delete everything before in the database so it's locked to "test" or "dev" environments.

 To run the script: